noxjs/noxjs/README.md

 - Create the modules (There is none ready), but you can still use Nox.js for structuring your app, or create your own module.

 - Refactor a little bit the core code.

-- Implement a way to create constructors, not only objects

 - Improve this README.